 What Problem with the “Platinum” Designation and Objectivity

 What I have observed repeatedly on projects where there is a serious problem in the module is that in most cases, SAP’s functionality is either not able to be brought back to life.
-Because it either does not work, it does not work the way the client wants or simply is not very good.
-I have found that the best alternative is to find a third-party application, which can usually easily do what SAP cannot and to recommend to the client that they integrate the best of breed solution to SAP.
+Because it either does not work, it does not work the way the client wants, or it simply is not very good.
+I have found that the best alternative is to find a third-party application, which can usually easily do what SAP cannot, and to recommend to the client that they integrate the best of breed solution to SAP.
 Of course, this is not a recommendation that an SAP Platinum Consultant can make.
 The job of a Platinum Consultant is not an easy one.

 The Importance of the Willingness to Make Up Stories

 A Platinum Consultant who is unwilling to cover up problems that cannot be resolved in SAP will not be either a Platinum Consultant or a consultant employed by SAP for long.
 I know something about this as I was often pressured to lie by salespeople when I worked for i2 Technologies.
-I was once asked to have my project team try to custom code a pre-existing solution that the sales team had forgotten to sell the client.
-Rather than go back and tell the client, they made a mistake, and include the right software.
-They wanted the consulting team to perform acts of heroism rather than go back and admit a mistake had been made.
+I was once asked to have my project team try to custom code a pre-existing solution that the sales team had forgotten to sell to the client.
+Rather than go back and tell the client they made a mistake, and include the right software.
+They wanted the consulting team to perform heroism acts rather than go back and admit a mistake had been made.
 Another experience of pressure that has been applied to go along with a false story gives me insight into the demands that platinum consultants are under.

 Why SAP Consultants Have to Errr…Stretch the Truth More Than Consultants from Other Vendors

 SAP is a very ambitious vendor.
 They mainly want to take over all enterprise software.
 However, and unsurprisingly, they lack the resources to do so.
-They steal other software company’s intellectual property, (usually by developing partnerships with companies that lead the partnering best of breed application to think they will gain access to SAP customers).
+They steal other software company’s intellectual property (usually by developing partnerships with companies that lead the partnering best of breed application to think they will gain access to SAP customers).
 This is what the xApp program was primarily about (which you can read about here).

 This over-ambition has left large numbers of the area of functionality not working, even though they are described in the release notes.
 I have brought this up in other posts, which some SAP consultants object to because they don’t like criticism of SAP’s product regardless of its accuracy.
-However, what many other SAP consultants do not know is that publishing functionality that is known to be non-functional is actually illegal.
+However, many other SAP consultants do not know that publishing functionality that is known to be non-functional is actually illegal.
 This is because release notes are supposed to be the published record of what the software does.